RefurbishedCommodore/Commodore128/Artwork 310381 (Rev 9)/Ser. No. DA 4 354432/README.md

 Some other things to note:

-- There is some sticky tape in a few places along the PCB border.
+* There is some sticky tape in a few places along the PCB border.
 This is present on both the top and bottom sides of the PCB.
 This is normal, however, and the tape does not appear to have accumulated much dust or grease, which can contribute to corrosion.
 The purpose of this tape is to prevent short circuits caused by contact with the large top RF shield.
-- The datasette port shows signs of use.
+* The datasette port shows signs of use.
 This is also normal, and cleaning both the user port and datasette port is good practice.
-- There is a longitudinal scratch on the CIA in position U4.
+* There is a longitudinal scratch on the CIA in position U4.
 This is probably not a problem, but it is worth noting.
-- All the thermal paste is completely dried out.
+* All the thermal paste is completely dried out.
 This must be cleaned off and replaced.
-- There is some flux residue on the backside of the PCB around the RGBI, serial, and A/V connectors.
+* There is some flux residue on the backside of the PCB around the RGBI, serial, and A/V connectors.
 The flux itself seldom affects signals on the mainboard, but old flux can become sticky and accumulate dust and moisture, which can eventually lead to corrosion.

 The table below lists all major custom ICs found on the mainboard.
-As shown, the MOS chips were produced between week 05 of 1987 and week 19 of 1987, suggesting this Commodore 64 was likely manufactured during the summer of 1987.
-Late this summer Michael Jackson released the magnificent *BAD*.
+As shown, the MOS chips were produced between week 05 of 1987 and week 19 of 1987, suggesting this Commodore 128 was likely manufactured during the summer of 1987.
+Late that summer, Michael Jackson released the magnificent *BAD*.

 <div align="center">